Green's function representations for Marchenko imaging without up/down decomposition: Acoustic Green's function representations

-Homogeneous Green's function representations similar to equation (\ref{eq12ab}) were also derived by \citet{Wapenaar2016GJI}, \citet{Neut2017JASA} and \citet{Singh2017GEO2}, but here it has been derived without decomposition inside the medium.
+Homogeneous Green's function representations similar to equation (\ref{eq12ab}) were also derived by \citet{Wapenaar2016GJI}, \citet{Neut2017JASA} and \citet{Singh2017GEO2}, but here equation (\ref{eq12ab}) has been derived without up/down decomposition inside the medium.
 Hence, it also holds for evanescent waves inside the medium, as long as condition (\ref{eqevan}) is obeyed.
 Moreover, the derivation presented here is much simpler than in those references.

 The source and receiver redatuming processes can be captured in one equation by substituting equation (\ref{eq75}) into (\ref{eq12ab}).
 This gives